What Happened After My Easter Egg Hunt Went Horribly Wrong

 It was nearly Easter morning and I was preparing for my kids’ very first Easter egg hunt.
-In the dark of night, giddy with mischief and a slight alcohol buzz, I scampered around the backyard with a carton of brightly colored eggs.
+In the dark of night, giddy with mischief and a slight alcohol buzz, I scampered around the backyard with a carton of brightly colored Easter eggs.
 The lawn was illuminated only by the light pouring from the kitchen, and in the dimness, I became the Easter bunny.
 I stretched and crouched, placing my pastel packages in trees and under bushes.
 I laughed quietly to myself as I wondered which egg my kids would find first and which would be most challenging.
 Soon, my kids and I would continue the great tradition and history of the backyard Easter egg hunt, connecting us with the first candy and egg hunters of prehistory.
 I couldn’t wait.
 But, I should have.

 My boys had reached the ages of three and five respectively.
 The eldest had a firm grasp on the secular Easter traditions, having been thoroughly indoctrinated into the cult of the candy-delivering bunny.
 The three-year-old, for his part, was still a bit complacent about the spring holiday.
 Still, he was nimble and dexterous enough to carry a basket and pick up eggs.
 Also, he was always up for a good time.
 With all of this in mind, I’d decided it was finally the year for an outdoor backyard egg hunt.

-Up to that point, we’d relied on community egg hunts, setting our kids loose with the local rabble to duke it out over bright plastic ovals.
+Up to that point, we’d relied on community Easter egg hunts, setting our kids loose with the local rabble to duke it out over bright plastic ovals.
 Inevitably, there were tears and disappointment.
 I wanted that hunt to be charming, it was never how I remembered the egg-searches of my childhood: hunting for the eggs as my parents looked on, stoned on joints and Easter wine.

 What I regarded on that crisp, clean morning was a pastel massacre.
 Bright egg shells were scattered across the lawn, from one end to the other.